MRVDH/picnic-api/README.md

 });
 ```
+If you like this library then consider using my discount code [MAAR3267](https://picnic.app/nl/vriendenkorting/MAAR3267) so that we both get a 5 euro discount on our orders. 😄

 ## API Routes
 Most API routes have been implemented as methods in the `PicnicClient` class.
 However, to get a list of all known API routes the method `getKnownApiRoutes` can be used.
 These routes are extracted from the Picnic android app.
 Latest extraction done for version `1.15.71`.